Sheep-y/MarsHorizonMods/PayloadCheckup/Readme.md

 # Payload Checkup #

 This is an unofficial mod of Mars Horizon (2020 game).
-It adjusts auto-resolve success/crit rate by payload variation, and manual action crit rate by payload reliability.
+It adjusts auto-resolve success rate by payload variation, and adjusts mini-game action outstanding rate by payload reliability.

 # Installation #